Forex Trading Basics

 Forex may appeal to traders who:

-- Enjoy following global economic news.
+- Enjoy following global economic news and central bank decisions.

 - Can commit time to learning risk management and position sizing.